The Kennel Club Health Standard

 • Litter Screening puppies eyes under the BVA/KC/ISDS Eye Scheme

-• DCM DNA Test (Dilated cardiomyopathy)
+• DCM DNA Test (Dilated Cardiomyopathy – RBM20 mutation)

-• HUU DNA Test (Hyperuricosuria)
+• HUU DNA Test (Hyperuricosuria – SLC2A9 mutation)

-• PRA 5 (NECAP1) DNA Test (Progressive retinal atrophy)
+• PRA 5 (NECAP1) DNA Test (Progressive Retinal Atrophy)

 Where to Get Health Tests Completed